mitchdavenport88/hop_shop/TESTING.md

             * Checked the free next day delivery banner adjusts (if applicable).
         * Pressed the remove link:
             * Checked that the item is removed from the cart and is no longer displayed.
-            * Seen the toast message appears confirming the removal.
+            * Seen that the toast message appears confirming the removal.
             * Checked the rest of the cart reacts accordingly.
     * Checked that the subtotal is always displayed.
 6. Tested that each row is responsive to screen width and the most important information is always displayed.